Centripeto/jABTBG/README.md

 # jICIG

-A Java library to help implementing IA inside imperfect but complete informations based games using decision tree algorithms
+A Java library that helps implement AIs that can compete within games based on **imperfect but complete information** using **decision tree algorithms**.